-Everything that can be laundered, should be laundered and placed in 3 mil construction bags or plastic containers and sealed prior to the treatment.
+Everything that can be laundered, should be laundered and placed in clean/new plastic bags or plastic containers and sealed prior to the treatment.
 The list of items that should be included in laundering are listed at the end of this document and include such items as drapes, stuffed animals, bed skirts, etc.

-- Launder all items (including linens and bedding) according to the manufacturers label, however, whenever possible use the highest allowable heat settings in both the washer and drier.
-Temperatures reaching 140 degrees (or above) have been proven to kill all stages of bed bug development. - 2.
-Bags used to transport laundry prior to the washing/drying cycles should never be reused and should be discarded outside of the property after transportation.
-All clean items should be placed in new bags, sealed tightly, and remain sealed during the treatment process.
+Launder all items (including linens and bedding) according to the manufacturers label, however, whenever possible use the highest allowable heat settings in both the washer and drier.
+Temperatures reaching 140 degrees (or above) have been proven to kill all stages of bed bug development.